 All student activities must be coordinated and planned through the Director of Student Activities.
-Event forms must be filled out to have the event placed on the master calendar in the Office of Student Services.
+Event forms must be filled out to have the event placed on the master calendar with the Event Manager.
 These should be scheduled as far in advance as possible.
-When the cancellation of an event becomes necessary, a notice must be submitted to the Office of Student Services.
+When the cancellation of an event becomes necessary, a notice must be submitted to the Event Manger.
 Event Registration Forms are to be used to schedule club activities and are available on TigerNet.
 The faculty/staff advisor must attend all club activities of his/her respective club.
 Socials and extracurricular activities are discouraged during weeks of mid-terms and final exams.